 Linguistically connected to four other Keres-speaking pueblos, relations and cultural exchanges have traditionally been closest between Santa Ana and nearby Zia and San Felipe Pueblos.
 For the Santa Ana people, the annual cycle of life is tied closely to the position of the sun and to the agricultural and hunting seasons.
 Some of their traditional rituals have had their dates changed to Spanish holy days to accommodate Catholicism.
 Santa Ana's Day, for example, is celebrated every year on July 26 with a corn dance, a mass, a feast and by visiting among family members.

-The people of Santa Ana Pueblo have occupied their current site about 27 miles northwest of Albuquerque since at least the late 1500's.
+The people of Santa Ana Pueblo have occupied their current site about 27 miles northwest of Albuquerque since at least the late 1500s.
 They believe their ancestors came from an underground world to the north.
-Oral history says Iyatiko, their mother, helped their ancestors ascend through four subterranean worlds: the white, red, blue and yellow worlds - before emerging here at Siapapu into this fifth world.
+Oral history says Iyatiko, their mother, helped their ancestors ascend through four subterranean worlds: the white, red, blue and yellow worlds - before emerging here through a Sipapu into this fifth world.
 Those ancestors, then called Keresans, migrated south to a place they called White House where they lived with the gods who taught them what they needed to know so that they could survive in this hostile world.
 Eventually, the Keresans began arguing with the kachinas (the gods who essentially control the rain).
 Then they started arguing amongst themselves.
 This angered Iyatiko and she altered the Keresan language so that each group spoke a separate tongue.
-That caused the Keresans to leave White House and the settle in different places.
+That caused the Keresans to leave White House and settle in different places.
 The group that moved furthest south settled in the present area of Santa Ana.

-In 1693, the Santa Ana people returned to the present pueblo location and submitted to Spanish rule.
+In 1693, the Santa Ana people returned to the present pueblo location and formally submitted to Spanish rule.
 Then they began acquiring adjacent land near the Rio Grande to use for agricultural purposes.
 They supplemented their diet by hunting and gathering.
 The Santa Ana population rose through most of the 18th century but was reduced in 1789-1791 by a smallpox epidemic.
-Other epidemics reduced the pueblo's population further in the late 1800's.
+Other epidemics reduced the pueblo's population further in the late 1800s.

 Today, from the raising and selling of blue corn products to Native American clothing to Native American foods to the wholesale and retail distribution of native Southwestern plants to Indian gaming and other investments, the pueblo is flourishing, enveloped in a spirit of entrepreneurship.

-Then the Santa Anans moved further east to the Rio Grande.
+Then the Santa Anas moved further east to the Rio Grande.
 There they found a fine sand they could use for a temper agent and it produced a different product than the crushed basaltic rocks the Zia potters still use today for tempering their pottery.